What is the FPC’s Community Support Program?

 - Organisations whose aims, objectives or beliefs are not in accord with the FPC’s vision to build and maintain a sustainable and commercially viable forest products industry which provides economic and social benefits to the people of Western Australia

 - Retrospective costs for project programs or events that have already taken place

 - Travel or accommodation for interstate or overseas travel

 - Staff salaries or the employment of consultants to deliver projects/services

-- Community groups who already received ongoing funding/sponsorship from the Forest Products Commission or other government funding
+- Community groups already receiving ongoing funding support from the FPC

 How do I apply?Show more

 To help you prepare for the next round of grants, you can read the FPC Community Support Grants Program Guidelines 2022.